sanjeevrana-hp/Mirantis-Harbor/README.md

 kubectl patch storageclass nfs-client -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'
 ```
 ##### Edit the StorageClass reclaimPolicy: Delete to Retain.
-Note: (with this policy the PV remains, and storage is kept even if the pvc is deleted.
+###### :memo: Note: (with this policy the PV remains, and storage is kept even if the pvc is deleted.
 Used for important data, backups)
 ```sh
 kubectl get storageclass nfs-client -o yaml > nfs-client-sc.yaml kubectl delete sc nfs-client